 Hiking in Norway – Basic Preparations

 The weather in Norway is totally unpredictable, especially here on Norway’s West Coast.
-A sunny day can end in storm and pouring rain, and the most foggy day might see sunshine within less than an hour.
+A sunny day can end in a storm and pouring rain, and the foggiest day might see sunshine within less than an hour.

 If the weather is good, and you start your hike in short pants, it can still be a good idea to bring a wind -and/ or rain jacket and also weatherproof hiking pants should the weather change.